 The Technical Committee held 7 sessions, 3 of which were held over two days.
-In addition to these sessions, members of CT were active in several other meetings, notably the ad hoc monitoring committees set up to monitor programs requiring specific support in implementing the Technical Committee's recommendations.
-These included the Gestion Durable de l'Agriculture (GDA) project, PIREDD Oriental and PIREDD Equateur.
-Related documentation is available here.
+In addition to these sessions, members of CT were active in several other meetings, notably the ad hoc monitoring committees set up to monitor programs

-Meeting Date Subjects treated CT45 27 January 2022 (i) Review of the PARF mid-term evaluation report; (ii) Review of the reports of the independent evaluations of the PIREDD Mai-Ndombe PRODOC; (iii) Review of the follow-up note on the 2021 TECHNICAL COMMITEE resolutions; (iv) Presentation of the 2022 TECHNICAL COMMITEE calendar; (v) Information point on the Civil Society program and (vi) Information point on the Energy Program.
+Meeting Date Subjects treated CT45 27 January 2022 (i) Review of the Land tenure reform project mid-term evaluation report; (ii) Review of the reports of the independent evaluations of the PIREDD Mai-Ndombe PRODOC; (iii) Review of the follow-up note on the 2021 TECHNICAL COMMITEE resolutions; (iv) Presentation of the 2022 TECHNICAL COMMITEE calendar; (v) Information point on the Civil Society program and (vi) Information point on the Energy Program.
 TECHNICAL COMMITEE46 24 February 2022 (i) Review of the PIREDD Mongala budget revision; Progress report on reviews of monitoring mechanisms and plans (including field missions) and program evaluations and (ii) Information point on the program preparation fund.
 TECHNICAL COMMITEE47 07 April 2022 (i) Review of the report of the verification mission of the PIREDD Oriental achievements;(ii) Review of the report on the verification mission of PIREDD Equateur and(iii) Review of the analysis note on the Energy Program.
-TECHNICAL COMMITEE48 31 May to 01 June 2022 (i) Review of the management response and work plan (PTBA 2022 and Forecasts 2023) of PIREDD Equateur; (ii) Review of the PIREDD Oriental management response;

-(iii) Review of the revised Operational Plan 2021-2026 of PIREDD Maniema and (iv) Review of PIREDD Mongala's management response and nocost extension request.
+TECHNICAL COMMITEE48 31 May to 01 June 2022 (i) Review of the management response and work plan (PTBA 2022 and Forecasts 2023) of PIREDD Equateur; (ii) Review of the PIREDD Oriental management response; (iii) Review of the revised Operational Plan 2021-2026 of PIREDD Maniema and (iv) Review of PIREDD Mongala's management response and no-cost extension request.
 TECHNICAL COMMITEE49 26 to 27 July 2022 (i) Review of the progress of the IP Support Program; (ii) Review of the Operational Plan (2nd Phase) and adjusted PTBA 2022 of PIREDD Oriental; (iii) Review of the progress of the GDA Program; (iv) Review of PIREDD Kwilu progress; (v) Review of the progress of the Programme d'appui à la (vi) Réforme Foncière and (vii) Review of the SE-FONAREDD mission report to PIREDD Maniema.
 TECHNICAL COMMITEE50 29 to 30 September 2022 (i) Review of the progress of the Programme d'appui à la réforme de l'Aménagement du territoire (PARAT); (ii) Review of the request for extension and amendment of the Land Reform Support Program; (iii) Review of the progress of the Civil Society Support Program and (iv) Progress review of the GDA Program.
 TECHNICAL COMMITEE51 04 November 2022 (i) Review of the PROMIS Extension Program; (ii) PIREDD Mongala progress review;